Whoever controls the record

 Three independent timestamp witnesses.
 No single point of trust.

-Hedera · Bitcoin · RFC 3161 — independently verifiable on public blockchains
+Hedera · Bitcoin · RFC 3161 — verifiable on public ledgers

 The standard

 A record that predates any dispute.
-Structured for court in one click.
+Court-ready in one click.

 FRE 902(14) · eIDAS · ESIGN Act